-In our Grief Recovery Center of Houston, we often see clients who deal with trauma and emotional distress on a daily basis.
+In our Grief Recovery Center in Houston, TX we often see clients who deal with trauma and emotional distress on a daily basis.
 This type of experience is not healthy for anyone trying to move forward with carrying on with their lives.

 Any event that had traumatized your emotional wellbeing in the past can make it overwhelmingly impossible to put your foot forward to heal.
 When a distressing experience or a disturbance cause your mental capacity to be overloaded, your mind can freeze in that experience, making it impossible to process it.
 Later on down the road, because you have not yet treated the traumatic experience, any trigger can remind you of the event.
 As the trigger brings you back to the exact moment of disturbance, you recall the distress you felt, and you end up reliving the pain and negative images all over again.